DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.2.6 Misuse case testing
     - **Misuse case testing**: AKA abuse case testing - used by software testers to evaluate the vulnerability of their software to known risks
     - In misuse case testing, testers first enumerate the known misuse cases, then attempt to exploit those use cases with manual or automated attack techniques
+    - **Use case testing**: use case testing is to verify that the application responds properly to actual use cases

 - 6.2.7 Test coverage analysis
     - A test coverage analysis is used to estimate the degree of testing conducted against new software